Learning Research and Development Center: Building

 Funded in part from a $5.6 million grant awarded in 1969 from the U.S. Office of Education, the $7 million ($ million today) nine-story building was designed by Harrison & Abramovitz.
-Winner of several architectural awards, the unique building slopes at a 45 degree angle along an upper campus hillside.
+Winner of several architectural awards, the unique building slopes at a 45-degree angle along an upper campus hillside.
 Opened in 1974, it contains offices, experimental classrooms, teaching labs, demonstration areas, and lecture areas with advanced audiovisual and computer equipment.
+The building was demolished in 2022 for the construction of a new student recreation center and the LRDC moved into the Murdoch Building on Forbes Avenue.